ocean525/CANYON_2026/README.md

-%% make input files first
+%% make input files first;
 All the input files is provided in the zenodo repository as well.

 (1) bathy files (eg. Bathy_L30_W10 is the Control case)